- Latin America

 - Video Library

-The Biggest Challenges and Adjustments I Faced Living & Teaching English in Germany
+The Biggest Challenges I Faced Living & Teaching English in Germany

 I have to say, moving to Germany has been one of the best decisions I’ve ever made.
 But, it definitely generated far more tears and hurdles than I would have had living in the states.
 Expat life is nothing like you expect it to be.
 Going on vacation and living abroad are very different ways to experience a new country.
 Yes, there are challenges no matter where you move, but when you move to a foreign country, there are additional challenges that can make adjusting seem impossible at times.
 However, once you are settled, you tend to find ways to appreciate even the annoying lost-in-translation moments.